Stages I and II of Book I of the Cambridge Latin Course: Caecilius, In villa

 The students learn basic latin grammar and develop their extended writing skills.

-The students learn about different cultures' family structures and Roman family values.
+The students learn about different cultures' Roman deities.

 friend